Versatile Vegan Chili with Charred Veggies and Beans

 • 2-3 boxes cherry tomatoes (can include the small on-the-vine type)

-• 1 15 oz can chili beans
+• 1 15 oz can chili beans (or all white or your preference)

 • 1 ea medium yellow onion